Cobord/Identifiable/README.md

 - Alma Mater
 - Occupation

-Likely data not available for combinations but should output the upper bound on joint distribution gotten by calcuating with independent marginals.
+Likely data not available for combinations but should output the upper bound gotten by calcuating with independent marginals.